IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 The mean is zero in order to center at even odds.
 Let us now turn to the multilevel aspect.

-For each grouping factor, the corresponding levels, represented by the elements of $$\delta^{uj}$$, are allowed to be different but assumed to have something in common and thus originate from a common distribution.
+For each grouping variable, the corresponding values, represented by the elements of $$\delta^{uj}$$, are allowed to be different but assumed to have something in common and thus originate from a common distribution.
 To this end, they are assigned distributions with a shared parameter:

 $$
 \delta^{uj}_i | \sigma^{uj} \sim \text{Gaussian}\left(0, \sigma^{uj}\right)